Edgbaston Test: Root, Bairstow power England to 7-wicket win against India, series ends 2-2

 In the 76.4 overs the hosts took to chase the target, India’s bowlers struggled to add more wickets to the tally and seemed to be off their lines and lengths for major part of the first session when play resumed on the final day.
 The field settings also allowed them to take easy singles and matters were made worse by the extras leaked by the Indian bowlers.

-Former captain Root registered his fourth century of his innings in 136 deliveries and Bairstow brought up back-to-back hundreds in this match.
+Former captain Root registered his fourth century of the series in 136 deliveries and Bairstow brought up back-to-back hundreds in this match.
 After making 106 – his third hundred in as many Tests – in England’s first-innings 284, he scored his fourth half-century of 137 deliveries in the second.

 Before this chase, there had been only two successful fourth-innings chases above 200 in a Test at Edgbaston, with South Africa making 283/5 in 2008 and England 211/3 against New Zealand in 1999.